bradford415/cuhackit-workshop/README.md

 # Intro to Machine Learning Workshop
-Contains the Jupyter Notebook and setup/installations instructions to run the notebook locally.
+This repository contains the Jupyter Notebook and setup/installations instructions to run the workshop locally on Windows.

 ## Setup Instructions for Windows
 ### Installing Python
 1. Navigate to the [Python download page](https://www.python.org/downloads/windows/)